tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 1. Add the image or images
 2. Use a template to create the json file in the `visions-drafts` directory
-3. Add the story and footnotes files
+3. Add the story and notes files
 4. Move the json file from the `visions-drafts` directory to `visions` directory
 5. Deploy on server to publish new stories